Fanfou02/Teaching-HEIGVD-RES-2017-Labo-SMTP/README.md

 ## Example

 Consider that your program generates a group G1.
 The group sender is Bob.
 The group recipients are Alice, Claire and Peter.
 When the prank is played on group G1, then your program should pick one of the fake messages.
-It should communicate with a SMTP server, so that Alice, Claire and Peter receive an e-mail, which appears to be sent by Bob.
+It should communicate with a MailRobot server, so that Alice, Claire and Peter receive an e-mail, which appears to be sent by Bob.

 ## Deliverables